pkgdown/extra-head.html

 2. A 3D landmark dataset (jaws_coords.RDS) representing the 3D jaw shapes for each of these species.

-These files are included with the package and are available at the publication’s data repository.
+These files are included with the package and are available from the publication’s Dryad data repository.
 We can load them using system.file() to find the correct path within the package’s installed directory.

 # Define paths to the data files included in the package